zehfernandes/dailylog/README.md

 ## Mar

-I failed and did not log any day.
+I failed and didn't log any day.
 But I already started logging april